1930 Glenview Road, Glenview, IL 60025

 Students entering eighth grade and up are encouraged to participate in the summer reading program as S.T.A.R.
 (Summer Time Assisting Readers) Volunteers.
 S.T.A.R. volunteers attend a one-hour training session and are asked to complete a minimum of eight hours of service in the Library during the summer.
 Duties include listening to book reports and helping with the game.

-Please contact the School Services Coordinator.
+Please contact the Youth Services Department.